chipsalliance/firrtl-spec/spec.md

 FIRRTL version 4.0.0
 ;; snippetbegin
 circuit Foo:
-  layer Bar, bind:       ; Declaration of layer Bar with convention "bind"
+  ; Declaration of layer Bar with convention "bind" layer Bar, bind:

   public module Foo:
     input a: UInt<1>

-    layerblock Bar:      ; Declaration of a layer block associated with layer Bar inside module Foo node notA = not(a)
+    ; Declaration of a layer block associated with layer Bar inside module ; Foo
+    layerblock Bar:
+      node notA = not(a)
 ;; snippetend
 ```